DankZone/dankzone.github.io/index.md

 ## Welcome to the Dank Zone Discord server website

-Site currently in development.
+<p>Site currently in development.
 This is a website made for <a href="https://discordapp.com/invite/gwamp7n">our Discord server</a>.

 These days a Discord server can be anything.
-It can go from the totally normal gaming, to virtual churches praising the lord Gaben.</br>
+It can go from the totally normal gaming, to virtual churches praising the lord Gaben.

 But our server is neither of those.
 We are a community of gamers built around the original purpose.
 This is a Discord server for a YouTube channel.</br>
 Don't click off yet!
 Because I still need to get you into our server.
 So stick around.